Bengal Colors & Patterns

 Are usually the darkest of the snow group and are most often born with a distinctive pattern in seal brown to dark seal brown spotted or marble pattern.
 The SS eye color is green or gold.
 Genetically they have 2 Burmese genes.
 Currently, we don't produce this color.

 This color while believed by some to be a separate genetic color is also used by many as a descriptive term for the darkest range on the spectrum within the recognized colors. i.e. Charcoal Brown and Charcoal Silver.
 "Charcoals" have very little to no rufusing in their wild dark greyish and/or dark brownish background color.
 They will have very dark (if not black) spots or marble pattern.
-Charcoals have dark masks and in the spotted pattern you can notice a thick back stripe running the length of their body along the back, also known as a "cape".
+Charcoals have a dark "mask" on their face and sometimes a thick black stripe running along the back, also known as a "cape".
 Breeders are also now noting the charcoal color variation in Snows and are referring to them as "Charcoal Snows".
-Genetically they have one non-agouti gene and one Asian Leopard agouti gene.
+Genetically they have one domestic non-agouti gene and one Asian Leopard agouti gene.
 Lap Leopard Bengals are one of the few catteries in the world that produce Charcoals.

 Melanistic (Black) Bengal

 This is a color that has a black background with faint dark brown-black spotted pattern which can sometimes only be seen in natural sunlight.
 In the above photo album is a picture of Melanistic Jaguars for your reference.
 Genetically they have 2 non-agouti genes.
-Our Shadow Walker can produce the Melanistic color with our new stud Havoc .
+Our Queen Shadow Walker is, in fact, a Melanistic herself and can produce the Melanistic color with our new stud Havoc .

 Blue Bengal's color tends to have a buttery-peachy toned background color with bluish-gray spotted or marbled pattern.
 The Blue Bengal's pattern and markings will never turn black.
 This dilute color is not found in the wild cat species and therefore currently not considered for inclusion in the breed.
-Genetically they care the dilute gene.
-Lap Leopard Bengals do not currently produce Blues.
+Genetically they carry two copies of the dilute gene.
+Lap Leopard Bengals does not currently produce Blues.

 Bengal Spotted Patterns